Shutterbug2001/hello-world/README.md

 Hello,

-My name is Nicholle and am a Salesforce Administrator.
+My name is Nicholle and I am a Salesforce Administrator.